 If I enable the Metacat Authenticated Query in Kepler and provide my login credentials, I do not see the datasets.
 Regetz confirmed this, but he was able to search for a private dataset of his own.
 Derik also confirmed that he was able to access some private data.
 The problem occurs on OSX, linux, and Windows for both 1.x dev and 1.0.0.

-#1 Updated by Jim Regetz almost 11 years ago
+#1 Updated by Jim Regetz about 11 years ago

 (In reply to comment #0)